Are you on the lookout for cheap Spanish speaking countries to visit?

 Cheap Spanish Speaking Countries

-So which are the best countries in Latin America for learning Spanish?
+So which are the best places to learn Spanish in Latin America?

 I will list some countries from both South and Central America that I feel are the best for beginners.
 Especially those that are open to learning Spanish through homestays.